marvision-ai/RoboND-DeepLearning-Project/Project_writeup.md

     return output_layer2
 ```

+Encoding images typically removes high frequency data which is not retrievable for it is removed during the decoding stage.
+In other words, when down sampling an image you are removing high frequency information (i.e. detail).
+This is because you are removing some of the information from the pixels you removed.
+To up-sample the best you can do is a slightly worse version than the original if you have no other information about the image.
+This is when using skip connections plays a keep part in the process.

 The last part to the decoder section are the skip connections which connect some non-adjacent layers together.
 For instance, the output from the first encoder is connected directly to the input of the final decoder.
 This is done to retain some information that was lost during the encoding process.
 Doing this allows us to retain more accuracy and precision in the final segmentation.

 Once the network passes the last decoder stage, there is a convolutional output layer with a softmax activation to make the final pixel-wise segmentation between the 3 classes.